chris5414/ezy-rent-a-car/README.md

 # Technology Used

-Apart from the MERN stack, other libraries like Cookie Parser, React Router DOM and Axios.
+Apart from the MERN stack, other libraries like Cookie Parser, Date-Range, React Router DOM and Axios.

 Standard hooks like useState, useEffect, useNavigate, useLocation, useContext and a custom useFetch hooks are used